Who we are

 This Board is the main driving force behind Peas Please.

-Rebecca is a lover of veg (peas really are one her favourite vegetables), a staunch advocate for evidence-based nutrition communication, and is particularly interested in food policy-making and sustainable diets having previously conducted research into eco-labelling with the SHEFS research consortium.
+Rebecca is a lover of veg (peas really are her favourite vegetable), a staunch advocate for evidence-based nutrition communication, and is passionate about structural changes that make healthy and sustainable diets accessible for all.

 Amber joined The Food Foundation as People’s Engagement Manager in September 2019 having recently completed her PhD at the University of South Wales.
 The PhD looked at population fruit and vegetable requirements, and barriers and enablers to consumption.
 Through Participatory Action Research she was involved in developing the Peas Please initiative.
 For the last 10 years she also worked as a research consultant linking food production to health.